BLASTPol 500 micron map of the Vela C Molecular cloud, with magnetic field orientation overlaid.

 After the 2012-2013 BLASTPol flight I moved to Northwestern University as a CIERA Postdoctoral Fellow.
 There I worked on software to convert the raw data from BLASTPol into calibrated science maps, including the map of the Vela C star forming region shown above.
 This map contains over 1,200 independent detections of magnetic field orientation, making it the most detailed magnetic field map ever made of a high mass star forming region!
 In a 2016 paper on the Vela C 500 micron map, I showed that regions where we see sharp changes in the magnetic field direction (measured over 0.5 parsec scales) generally do not tend to occur at the locations of dense cloud substructures.

-I am also an active member of a team building a Next-Generation BLAST Polarimeter (BLAST-TNG).
+Right now, I am a Jansky Postdoctral Fellow at the National Radio Astronomy Observatory in Charlottesville, VA.
+I am an active member of a team building a Next-Generation BLAST Polarimeter (BLAST-TNG).
 BLAST-TNG observes the same colour bands as BLASTPol, but has a larger primary mirror (we expect a best resolution six times that of BLASTPol), and new MKIDs detector arrays, such that BLAST-TNG should be able map the same area covered by BLASTPol in a tenth of the time.
 With this new telescope we will be able to map dozens of molecular clouds, make detailed comparisons of our observations of magnetic fields with computer simulations of star formation, and learn more about the strength of magnetic fields in star forming regions and how they influence the formation of stars and planets.
-For more information about BLAST-TNG please see our new website.
+For more information about BLAST-TNG and our upcoming flight from Antarctica in December 2018, please see our website.